ITOCHU Group’s Compliance System

-In order for ITOCHU Group to implement the above anti-corruption policies, ITOCHU Group requires the cooperation of all of its business partners and investment partners.
+In order for the ITOCHU Group to implement the above anti-corruption policies, the ITOCHU Group requires the cooperation of all of its business partners and investment partners.
 When engaging with business partners, co-investors and targets of investments (collectively “Partners”), the ITOCHU Group is required by its internal rules to conduct due diligence on, and to enter into contracts containing anti-bribery provisions with such Partners.

 On behalf of the ITOCHU Group we thank you for your understanding and cooperation.

 In the training provided to officers, employees and others, we strive to raise awareness and instill ITOCHU Group Anti-Corruption Policy, the Regulation Concerning the Prohibition of Giving Illicit Profit and four related guidelines.
-We make certain that the regulation and guidelines are reflected in their daily management work to prevent corruption, including the provision of improper advantages.
-We also provide training specializing in bribery for organizations for which there is a possibility of involvement in businesses or regions where the risk of bribery is particularly high.
+We make sure that the regulation and guidelines are reflected in our personnel daily work to prevent corruption, including the provision of improper advantages.
+We also provide specialized training on bribery for organizations for which there is a possibility of involvement in businesses or regions where the risk of bribery is particularly high.
 We also manage our political contributions, charities, and sponsorship activities by referring to internal rules to ensure that they do not constitute corruption, and by following our internally specified routes of application for the approval of donations and sponsorship to ensure that such activities are socially just and meet ethical standards.

-The annual Monitor & Review surveys, which are mentioned in the ITOCHU Group’s Compliance System above, include a check on business entertainment and gift-giving to public officers and foreign public officers and on the appointments and renewals of contracts with agents and consultants by organizations within ITOCHU Corporation, overseas offices, and companies subject to compliance management.
-Where necessary, we hold a dialogue on the status with the compliance officer of each organization.
+The annual Monitor & Review surveys—which are mentioned in the ITOCHU Group’s Compliance System above—include checks on business-related entertainment and gift-giving to both domestic and foreign public officials; as well as on the appointments and renewals of contracts with agents and consultants by organizations within ITOCHU Corporation, overseas offices, and companies subject to compliance management.

 Measures to Fight Collusive Bidding and Cartels